Find Nursing Schools

 The states with the most job growth for Registered Nurse (RN) are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Wisconsin, or Connecticut.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Registered Nurse (RN) ranges between $50,800 and $106,530.
+The salary for Registered Nurses ranges between about $50,800 and $106,530 a year.

 undefined